AvaloniaUI/Avalonia.Controls.TreeDataGrid/docs/column-types.md

 ![image](https://user-images.githubusercontent.com/53405089/157664231-8653bce9-f8d6-4fbc-8e78-e3ff93f1ace2.png)

 `TemplateColumn` has only two required parameters.
 The first one is the column header as everywhere.
-The second is `IDataTemplate` basically, a template that contains stuff that you want to be displayed in the cells of this column.
+The second is either:

+1. An `IDataTemplate`; a template that contains stuff that you want to be displayed in the cells of this column.
+2. The key of a template defined in a XAML resource.